KLYN74R/KlyntarCore/README.md

 <div align="center">

-# 🔥Cool,now your the part of KLYNTAR🔥
+# 🔥Cool,now you are the part of KLYNTAR🔥
 ## The part of family

 ### The part of hivemind